gussf/trnsl8/README.md

 # trnsl8
-trnsl8 is a CLI written in Go that allows users to translate text and detect the language of input through the use of AWS Translate and AWS Comprehend
+trnsl8 is a CLI written in Go (using Cobra package) that allows users to translate text and detect the language of input through the use of AWS Translate and AWS Comprehend

 ## Usage